Service Fabric application scenarios

 The unique architecture of Service Fabric enables you to perform near real-time data analysis, in-memory computation, parallel transactions, and event processing in your applications.
-You can easily scale your applications up or down (really in or out), depending on your changing resource requirements.
+You can easily scale your applications in or out depending on your changing resource requirements.

 Application design case studies

-Design applications composed of stateless and stateful microservices
+Designing applications composed of stateless and stateful microservices

 Stateful services in Service Fabric bring high availability to all types of applications, not just databases and other data stores.
 This is a natural progression.
 Applications have already moved from using purely relational databases for high availability to NoSQL databases.
 Now the applications themselves can have their "hot" state and data managed within them for additional performance gains without sacrificing reliability, consistency, or availability.

 Stateful microservices simplify application designs because they remove the need for the additional queues and caches that have traditionally been required to address the availability and latency requirements of purely stateless applications.
-Since stateful services are naturally highly available and low latency, this means that there are fewer moving parts to manage in your application.
+Because stateful services have high availability and low latency, there are fewer details to manage in your application.